Skip to Content

 Spicy Noodles

-• Flat gluten free noodles – for this recipe I like to use pad thai rice noodles.
-These are gluten free and are wide, so they help to catch and absorb the flavors on the noodles.
-You could also use gluten free ramen or even gluten free tagliatelle pasta in a pinch.
+• Flat gluten free noodles – I like to use pad thai rice noodles, these noodles are wide and naturally gluten free.
+You could also use gluten free ramen or gluten free tagliatelle pasta in a pinch.

-• Sesame oil – sesame oil gives a deep sesame flavor to the dish, helping to elevate the entire dish.
-Sesame oil can burn at a high smoke point, so wait to add the sesame oil to the noodles, don’t heat it with the avocado oil.
+• Sesame oil – sesame oil elevates the dish with a deep sesame flavor to the dish.
+Sesame oil can burn at a high temperatures, which is why you don’t use it to cook the chili garlic mixture.

 • Coconut aminos – coconut aminos are a gluten free and soy free alternative to soy sauce.
-Coconut aminos are slightly sweeter than soy sauce so they help to offset some of the spice in the sauce.
+Coconut aminos are slightly sweeter than soy sauce.
 If you are using a gluten free tamari or soy sauce instead of coconut aminos, you may want to add a teaspoon of coconut sugar, maple syrup or honey.

 • Rice wine vinegar – just a touch of rice wine vinegar helps to balance out all the flavors of the dish.
-The acid helps to cut through the heaviness of the oil.
 If you don’ have rice wine vinegar, you can use white vinegar or apple cider vinegar.

 How to make garlic chili oil noodles